lboddapati/EmployeeDirectory/README.md

 - [LifecycleAwareSubscriptionManager](app/src/main/java/com/interview/employeedirectory/base/LifecycleAwareSubscriptionManager.kt) - Manages Rx subscriptions based on Android Lifecycle events to prevent potential memory leaks caused by subscriptions running beyond the Activity lifecycle.

 ### Caching:
 - **Network response** - Ideally, I would implement an on disk CacheRepository and attempt to load from cache before hitting the network.
 However, a full cache implementation (with proper cache invalidation and expiration) was taking longer than I anticipated.
-I settled for storing the employee list in a saved instance state for now (in the interest of time) although it comes with some [caveats](##assumptions--caveats--limitations)
+I settled for storing the employee list in a saved instance state for now (in the interest of time) although it comes with some [caveats](#assumptions--caveats--limitations).
 - **Images** - I chose Glide for image loading because it comes with a built in on-disk caching capabilities for images.
 Glide saves several versions of the same image (one for each size that is used in the app) which makes it both memory-efficient and also fast in loading images.

 ### Dependency Injection: